CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-download.md

 ## Limitations

-Files uploaded before October 2024 can be downloaded but require manual decryption, please follow the [manual decryption instructions](sd-connect-download-old-version.md).
+* Files uploaded before October 2024 can be downloaded but require manual decryption, please follow the [manual decryption instructions](sd-connect-download-old-version.md).
+* You can use the user interface to download files up to 100 GB and folders up to 1 TB.
+For files or folders larger than these limits (such as sequencing data),          downloads must be performed programmatically.

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/SMnEkcS_HJw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>